-On this occasion I booked the tour through the tour desk at our hotel, Signature Saigon Hotel.
-The lady on the tour desk told me that it’s very important that you book your tour through a reputable company as it is dangerous to negotiate with them on the street as when you return the price will be somewhat more than you had agreed upon at the beginning.
+The lady at our hotel told me that it’s very important that you book your tour through a reputable company as it is dangerous to negotiate with them on the street as when you return the price will be somewhat more than you had agreed upon at the beginning.
 Its one of the current scams and one that tourists are regularly getting caught out on.

-We went through a company called CycloResto and they were fantastic.
-Our tour was a 2 hour tour of District 1.
-The tour cost $12USD (270,000dong) per cyclo.
+Our tour was a 2 hour Saigon tour of District 1.
 We had 3 cyclo’s Craig had one to himself, I had one with one of the little ones on my knee and the other 2 kids were on the third.
 The little ones swapped over when we had a rest stop at the Buddhist pagoda.
 I know that this is expensive compared to negotiating out on the street but for what we paid I was more than happy.

 We even gave our cyclo drivers a very healthy tip, especially Craig’s.
 These guys work hard and I was more than happy to pay the requested price for 2 hours of entertainment.